 3.2.1.
 Allowable removal- Tree removal is approved as part of the subdivision construction, site disturbance (grading) and site plan processes.
-Site disturbance permit allows for tree removal and/or grading.
+For Site disturbance permit allows for tree removal and/or grading in the case of individual trees, through the tree removal permit process.
 These three processes are defined in the Ordinance.
-Before removing a protected tree, regardless of the condition of the tree, a subdivision construction plan, site disturbance or a site development permit must be approved by the City.
+A tree removal permit must be granted, or a site or subdivision plan with a tree survey and Tree Replacement Plan approved, before removing a protected tree, regardless of the condition of the tree, a subdivision construction plan, site disturbance or a site development permit shall be granted must be approved by the City.

 3.2.2.
-Protected Tree Removal (Site Disturbance) Permit Application- Site Disturbance Permit applications (allowing for tree removal) are available at the City of Pflugerville Planning Department.
+Protected Tree Removal (Site Disturbance) Permit Application- Tree removal Site Disturbance Permit applications (allowing for tree removal) are available at the City of Pflugerville Planning Department.
+The form is required ONLY when a request for tree removal originates with an owner of fully developed land, including a single family house under construction.
+All other requests for removal of protected trees take place during the subdivision and site development processes as defined in the Ordinance.